 Remember that your recording of the FIAP number must be accurate.
 FIAP will check your acceptance record against their central Database of Salon Results.

-- 8 images entered in circuit of 3 salons with 2 countries holding the salons:
+- Eight images entered in circuit of three salons with two countries holding the salons:

-- Image (a) was accepted in 2 of the 3 salons.
+- Image (a) was accepted in two of the three salons.

-- Image (b) was accepted in all 3 salons.
+- Image (b) was accepted in all three salons.

 - Image (c) was accepted in one salon